Felleria/WK3-Code-Challenge/README.md

 #### Date, 07/04/2024

-#### By Najib Iman
+#### By Felleria

 ## Description

-Week 3 code challenge, We were given this challenges:
+Week 3 code challenge, We were given this challenge:

 - Flatiron Movie Theater is open for business!
 You will be building out an application, Flatadango, that allows a user to purchase movie tickets from the theater.